github-education-resources/GitHubGraduation-2021/README.md

 4. [**Save the date**](http://www.google.com/calendar/event?action=TEMPLATE&dates=20210605T160000Z%2F20210605T180000Z&text=GitHub%20Graduation%202021%20%F0%9F%8E%93&location=twitch.tv%2Fgithubeducation&details=Join%20us%20on%20GitHub%20Campus%20TV%20to%20%22walk%20the%20stage%22%20and%20celebrate%20the%20accomplishments%20of%20this%20year%E2%80%99s%20graduating%20class%20with%20your%20fellow%20developers.%20) (Google calendar invite) and attend graduation 🥳

 ## 1. Fill out the swag shipment form.
 Information submitted to [the swag shipment form](https://airtable.com/shrM5IigBuRFaj33H) will only be used to ship swag for graduation.
-Submiting the form does not guarantee you will receive swag in the mail.
+Submitting the form does not guarantee you will receive swag in the mail.
 Only the first 5,000 graduates to successfully merge their pull request to the Yearbook will receive a shipment.

 ## 2. Add yourself to Yearbook 🏫